Skip to main content

 3 mentions Positive Neutral Negative

-• “The game frequently freezes when alt-tabbing and will not resume.”
+• “The game frequently freezes when alt-tabbing and does not resume when brought back to focus.”

-• “Game freezes when alt-tabbing and does not return to focus; the GOG version works just fine.”
+• “Game freezes when alt-tabbing and will not resume; the GOG version works just fine.”

 • humor